B3C: A Minimalist Approach to Offline Multi-Agent Reinforcement Learning: Methodology

 \subsection{B3C with Value Factorization}

-We integrate \texttt{CC} with BC regularization, introducing the proposed method, \textbf{B3C}.
+We integrate \texttt{CC} with BC regularization, introducing the proposed method, B3C.
 The main advantage of \texttt{CC} is its flexibility, which reduces sensitivity to BC regularization and allows for maximizing the weight of the RL objective.
 This ultimately leads to improved performance.
 Additionally, we adopt FACMAC, which uses a centralized but factored critic with non-linear value factorization.
-Accordingly, the policy loss function of \textbf{FACMAC+B3C} is given by $\mathcal{L}_{\text{FACMAC+B3C}}(\bm{\theta}_{\bm{\pi}}) = $
+Accordingly, the policy loss function of FACMAC+B3C is given by $\mathcal{L}_{\text{FACMAC+B3C}}(\bm{\theta}_{\bm{\pi}}) = $

 $\bm{\pi} = (\pi^1, \cdots, \pi^N)$ and $\bm{a} = (a^1, \cdots, a^N)$ represent the joint policy and the joint action, respectively.
 Here, $\bm{\theta}_{\bm{\pi}}$ denotes the parameters of the joint policy, and $\mathcal{D}$ represents the given offline dataset.
-We normalize the Q-value to ensure robustness to scale, following \citet{fujimoto2021minimalist}.
+We normalize the Q-value based on the sample batch to ensure robustness to scale, following \cite{fujimoto2021minimalist}.
 Note that there are two important hyperparameters, $\alpha$ and $\beta$, which balance the trade-off between RL and BC.
 We will refer to $\alpha$ and $\beta$ as the RL coefficient and the BC coefficient, respectively.
-A key difference from \citet{fujimoto2021minimalist} is the introduction of the BC coefficient, $\beta$, alongside the RL coefficient, $\alpha$.
-For hyperparameter tuning, we recommend practitioners start by fixing $\beta = 1$ and tuning $\alpha$, following \citet{fujimoto2021minimalist}.
+A key difference from \cite{fujimoto2021minimalist} is the introduction of the BC coefficient, $\beta$, alongside the RL coefficient, $\alpha$.
+This decouples the relative RL-BC weighting and the overall objective scale, enabling independent control of regularization strength, which can affect optimization in deep networks.
+For hyperparameter tuning, we recommend practitioners start by fixing $\beta = 1$ and tuning $\alpha$, following \cite{fujimoto2021minimalist}.
 If over-regularization persists, $\beta$ can then be adjusted, which has been shown to be effective in multi-agent particle environments.

 \textbf{Empirical Observation regarding value factorization:} We consider three value factorization methods discussed in Sec.\ref{subsec:multiagentrl}: \textit{non-mono}, \textit{mono}, and \textit{vdn}.
 We empirically observe that \textit{non-mono} outperforms \textit{mono} in most cases, which differs from the findings in the online setting discussed in Sec. \ref{subsec:multiagentrl}.
-We argue that limiting representational capacity, which is inherent to monotonic factorization, often leads to reduced performance in offline settings.
+We argue that limiting representational capacity, which is inherent to monotonic factorization, leads to reduced performance in offline settings.
 We provide an ablation study for this in Sec. \ref{sec:ana_vf}.